-"Wellness, the Body and Culture" (ウエルネスと身体), 2 credits, is compulsory for all students.
+"Wellness, the Body and Culture" (ウェルネスと身体), 2 credits, is compulsory for all students.
 This course should be taken in the semester the student enters the university.
 The course will be offered in Japanese and English.
 Students will be assigned to the appropriate class.
-An adapted course for students with disabilities will be offered autumn semester.
+An adapted course for students with special needs will be offered in autumn semester.
+Note that neither cancellation nor withdrawal is allowed for compulsory HPE courses.